thuntirahulyadav/svustudynest/README.md

-# SVUSTUDYNEST - Authentication System
+# SVUSTUDYNEST - WHERE YOU ALL STUDY REASOURCE AT ONE PLACE

 ## Overview
 SVUSTUDYNEST is a comprehensive study hub for Sri Venkateswara University students.
 The application now includes a robust authentication system that ensures only logged-in users can access the educational content.